18F/api-program/pages/training.md

 There are four main areas of training in this engagement:

-* Training your team to create, maintain, and update your APIs.
+* Training your team to create, maintain, and update your APIs
-* Increasingly complex API design and developer engagement.
+* Increasingly complex API design and developer engagement
-* Basic 'Intro to APIs' courses for other staff memebers.
+* Basic 'Intro to APIs' courses for other staff memebers
-* Executive API trainings.
+* Executive API trainings

 For more details on the training options, see the [agency manual](https://pages.18f.gov/api-program/agency-manual).